rykcod/massa/README.md

 # Massa node + Massa-guard #
-**Last build for Massa testnet Episode 26 release 26.1.0**
+**Last build for Massa testnet Episode 27 release 27.6.0**

 ![alt text](https://d33wubrfki0l68.cloudfront.net/7df7d7a57a8dda3cc07aab16121b3e3990cf0893/16ccd/portfolio/massa.png)

 ## Requirements

-### Testnet reward program registration

-  Register your discord account to the testnet program:
-  Go to Massa Discord channel https://discord.com/channels/828270821042159636/872395473493839913 and follow instructions.

 ## How to use

   * Install docker and docker-compose on your system
   * Create a docker-compose.yml file and copy the following content and fill it with your environment variables.
-  * WALLETPWD is mandatory, DISCORD is optionnal.
-See Help section to find your Discord token
+  * WALLETPWD is mandatory.
+It is the password to unlock your wallet.
+If you are importing wallet from private key, this password will be used to encrypt wallet backup file
+    * WALLET_PRIVATE_KEY is mandatory.
+It is the private key of the wallet you want to use.
+It will be loaded at node startup.

 ```bash
 version: '3'